acuteimmersive/openimmersive/README.md

 While this project aims to remain relatively concise and lightweight to allow for modifiability, it needs a few more basic features and better error handling.
 Contributions are greatly appreciated!

 ## Desired improvements:
-- Spatial audio support
 - Subtitles support
-- Improved Apple Immersive Video support
+- Improved Spatial Audio support
 - Online stream format detection, Apple Projected Media Profile support
-- Media drag & drop support
 - SharePlay support
 - Improved ControlPanel look and feel